 If you choose to make this step stool a permanent fixture in your bathroom The handles can easily be removed and put to the side of the toilet when an adult needs to use the toilet.

-If you are a thrifty shopper then your jaw will likely drop when you see the price.
+If you are a thrifty shopper then your jaw will likely drop when you see this.
 Cheap it isn’t.
 But if you are looking for the best then this step stool is leagues ahead of bargain models in use of stability, ease of cleaning and durability.

-For those of you on the hunt for a great toilet step stool at a bargain price then you will prefer:
+For those of you on the hunt for a great toilet step stool on a budget then you will prefer:

 This is perhaps one of the cheapest toilet friendly step stools (without going so cheap that the product sucks).
-Despite the price, it is surprisingly good.
+Despite the cost, it is surprisingly good.

 But the most interesting thing abut the grips is that they are also on the top side of each foot on the step stool…